• Features

 How to send GIFs with Omnisend

-While GIFs are a nice way to communicate with your friends and family, you can also add them to your marketing messages when engaging your customers.
-GIFs allow you to add a light touch to your MMS marketing and show your personality.
+While GIFs for text messages are a nice way to communicate with your friends and family, you can also add them to your marketing messages to drive customer engagement.
+GIFs add a light touch to MMS marketing and show your brand’s personality.

 This section is for marketers who want to learn how to text a GIF.
-We’ll show you how to use Omnisend to send GIFs when engaging your customers through SMS or MMS marketing
+We’ll show you how to send GIFs on Messenger or via SMS using Omnisend.

-With five-star reviews on Shopify, Omnisend is the best tool for ecommerce marketers who want to automate their sales processes and engage their customers with highly relevant personalized messages.
-Omnisend helped Divatress truly embrace SMS marketing.
-The brand was able to generate 70k SMS subscribers in just eight months with exceptional ROI.
+With five-star reviews on Shopify, Omnisend is the best tool for ecommerce marketers who want to automate sales processes and engage customers with highly relevant, personalized messages.
+For example, Omnisend helped Divatress optimize its SMS marketing.
+The brand generated 70K SMS subscribers and exceptional ROI in just eight months.

-You can also leverage Omnisend to include a GIF in your SMS in a few simple steps.
-Here’s how to add GIF to text using Omnisend:
+You can also leverage Omnisend to learn how to add a GIF to a text.
+Here’s how to add a GIF to text using Omnisend in just a few simple steps:

 • Write the text message